dgraph-io/badger/README.md

 If you are using Badger in a project please send a pull request to add it to the list.

 ## Frequently Asked Questions
+- **My writes are really slow.
+Why?**
+Are you creating a new transaction for every single key update?
+This will lead to very low throughput.
+To get best write performance, batch up multiple writes inside a transaction using single `DB.Update()` call.
+You could also have multiple such `DB.Update()` calls being made concurrently from multiple goroutines.

 - **I don't see any disk write.
 Why?**

 If you're using Badger with `SyncWrites=false`, then your writes might not be written to value log